elastic/elastic-package/docs/howto/sample_data.md

 When running Kibana from source with `--no-base-path`, you can run the following command:

 ```
-ELASTIC_PACKAGE_ELASTICSEARCH_HOST=http://localhost:9200 ELASTIC_PACKAGE_ELASTICSEARCH_USERNAME=elastic ELASTIC_PACKAGE_ELASTICSEARCH_PASSWORD=changeme ELASTIC_PACKAGE_KIBANA_HOST=http://localhost:5601 elastic-package benchmark stream -v
+ELASTIC_PACKAGE_ELASTICSEARCH_HOST=http://localhost:9200 ELASTIC_PACKAGE_ELASTICSEARCH_USERNAME=elastic ELASTIC_PACKAGE_ELASTICSEARCH_PASSWORD=changeme ELASTIC_PACKAGE_KIBANA_HOST=http://localhost:5601 ELASTIC_PACKAGE_CA_CERT= elastic-package benchmark stream -v
 ```

 The above command will backfill the last 15 minutes in your Elastic Stack with nginx metrics and logs and install the nginx integration.
-You can go to [https://localhost:5601/app/observability-log-explorer/](https://localhost:5601/app/observability-log-explorer/) and filter down on `Nginx -> Error Logs` to see the error logs that are ingested.
+You can go to [http://localhost:5601/app/observability-log-explorer/](http://localhost:5601/app/observability-log-explorer/) and filter down on `Nginx -> Error Logs` to see the error logs that are ingested.